Jaimevg22/TFM_UCM/README.md

 4. **Install FFmpeg**

-   Install [FFmpeg](https://ffmpeg.org/download.html) for your operating system.
+   Install [FFmpeg](https://ffmpeg.org/download.html) for your operating system, which is required for audio extraction.

 5. **Run the Application**